jgchoti/wikipedia-scraper/README.md

 - an optional CSV export
 - multiprocessing support to speed things up

-## ⚠️ Notes on Data Fixes
+## ⚠️ Data Corrections

-- Some leader names from the API were wrong or missing.
-I fixed them by checking their IDs and updating the names to match the Wikipedia links provided in the API.
+- Inconsistent or missing leader names from the API were resolved by using their unique IDs and aligning names with corresponding Wikipedia URLs.

-- The Wikipedia links were not always in English.
-I updated all links to use the English version of Wikipedia.
+- API-provided Wikipedia links were replaced to the English domain (`en.wikipedia.org`) to ensure consistent parsing and language output.

-- The output was cleaned before saving to make sure everything was consistent.
+- Text content was preprocessed before storage, including cleanup of formatting artifacts and removal of citation markers for better readability.

-- These small fixes helped improve the quality and accuracy of the final data.
+- These modifications were implemented to enhance consistency, and usability.